MoshiPoshi/CS50-Game-Dev/Pong/README.md

 # CS50's Pong Assignment

-This is an Assignmentfor Pong Project in CS50's Game Dev
+This is an Assignment for Pong Project in CS50's Game Dev

 ## Authors